Merith-TK/cc-tweaked-fabric/README.md

 ## Known Issues
 Main Known issue
-* Mods that add blocks that can be used as peripherals for CC:T On forge, dont work with CC:R.
+* Mods that add blocks that can be used as peripherals for CC:T On forge, don't work with CC:R.
 	* This is because of the differences between forge and fabric, and that mod devs, to my knowledge have not agreed upon a standard method in which to implement cross compatibility between mods,
 * [Fixed (d10f297c): please report if bug persists]</br> ~~Storage Peripherals throw a java "StackOverflowError" when using `pushItems()`,~~
     * ~~Work around, you are probably using `pushItems(chest, 1)` or similar. please use `pushItems(chest, 1, nil, 1)`.~~